 Sedation

-colonoscopy under general anesthesia
+Colonoscopy of the intestine under general anesthesia

 Contraindications and complications

-• feverish state;
+• feverish condition;

 • nausea accompanied by vomiting;

-• loose stools with blood impurities;
+• loose stool with blood impurities;

 • general weakness, dizziness.